wxning1107/Crawler/README.md

 # Golang_crawler

-Go_crawler is a distributed web crawler written in golang without using any crawler framework.
+Crawler is a distributed web crawler written in golang without using any crawler framework.

 It is a personal project :smile:, starting from 0 using the native code to build a distributed crawler system.